 Requesting Letters of Recommendation

 - Ask if potential writers if they feel capable of writing a supportive letter.
 If anyone is hesitant, you should probably try someone else.

 - Get business cards with your recommenders’ contact information.

 - Ask if recommenders would welcome any written background material.
 You could include a brief biographical sketch or resume, your interests and activities, career goals, and motivation toward your intended profession.
 You could also include a snapshot, a copy of a paper or assignment from their class, or transcript.

-- For recommenders who are unsure of how to write a good letter, the PPA Advising office provides a Guide for Letter Writers.
+- For recommenders who are unsure of how to write a good letter, the PPA office provides a Guide for Letter Writers.

 - Always give recommenders ample time.
 Two to three weeks at a minimum.
 Follow up to make sure that your letters have been sent.

 - Send thank you notes.